sabrinasettle/settleformore.github.io/content/posts/the-yellow-brick-road.md

 500 Internal Server Error — A generic error occurred on the server 503 Service Unavailable — The requested service is not available

+As you foray into APIs these codes will tell you a lot about the successes and failures of the requests you make.

+### Conclusion

+To sum up RESTful APIs, they are a programming interface where you make requests to endpoints via HTTP methods which return messages and objects from original server.
+They so fun and have inspired some amazing projects.

 ## Footnotes